Last updated on July 2nd, 2023 at 02:34 pm

 Belharra is a lesser-known big wave surf spot near a small fishing town called Saint-Jean-de-Luz, nestled in the north of the Basque Country.

-First surfed in the early 90s, Belharra quickly solidified itself as one of Europe’s go-to spots for big wave chargers.
+First surfed in the early 90s, it quickly solidified itself as one of Europe’s go-to spots for big wave chargers.

 The wave is created by an underwater plateau covered by seagrass.
-When swell and wind conditions align, this plateau acts as the perfect reef for large incoming swells.
+When swell and wind conditions align, this plateau acts as the perfect reef for incoming swell.

-This reef slabs in front of a gigantic cliff to create massive mutant waves, not for the faint-hearted.
+This reef slabs in front of a gigantic cliff to create massive waves not for the faint-hearted.

 While it may not rival some of the biggest waves in the world on this list, it more than makes up for it with power.